claresudbery/clare-wiki-ably/pages/coding/mobile/ios-development.md

 ## Creating icons

+- If you get an "invlid binary" error when trying to deploy, this might be because you haven't created assets / icons yet.
 - [SquareFillXCode](https://github.com/claresudbery/SquareFillXCode) (accessibile to Clare only) has icons for all contexts in SquareFillXCode\Assets.xcassets\
 - You can use [Icon Set Creator](https://apps.apple.com/de/app/icon-set-creator/id939343785?l=en&mt=12) to create icons.
     - Upload a 1024x1024 version of your icon